 1.4.
 A Mysterious Cover!

 There is on Amazon Books UK an image of one further Love on the Dole cover design (but the edition itself is not in stock).
 I have never seen this design anywhere else.
 The Product information say that the publisher is Jonathan Cape in 1956, but the cover does not look at all like a Cape design.
 If anyone has a copy or any further information about this edition please do contact me!
-Meanwhile here is the image (apologies for the quality which result from the above story – one day I hope to replace it with a better image):
+Meanwhile here is the image (apologies for the quality which results from the above story – one day I hope to replace it with a better image):

 The mystery apart, this is an interesting design – the only one which chooses to show Sally Hardcastle not with Larry Meath, but with Sam Grundy the bookie, for that surely is who this middle-aged corpulent man with a comb-over wearing a waist-coat and smoking a cigarette while leering at Sally is.
 The background is a street in Hanky Park at night, of course, but I am unsure what the expression on Sally’s face signifies – perhaps it tries to catch her thinking about the awful choice she has to make which is no real choice: to let her family continue to subsist on inadequate dole payments or to become Sam Grundy’s mistress.